Evesham Bell Tower: 18th and 19th centuries

 Apart from regular minor maintenance each year, the next major work to the bells occurred in 1741.
-The 2nd bell, which had cracked the previous year, was recast by Abel Rudhall of Gloucester, along with every bell in the tower other than George Oldfield's tenor bell.
-Rudhall also cast two new lighter bells to make a ring of eight and hung them all on new fittings in a new frame.
+The second bell, which had cracked the previous year, was recast by Abel Rudhall of Gloucester, along with every bell in the tower other than George Oldfield's tenor bell.
+Rudhall also cast two new lighter bells to make a ring of eight and hung them on new fittings in a new frame.
 In 1820, during work to the frame by the townsman John Jarrett, the tenor bell fell from its hanging and cracked.
 The bell was recast by Thomas Mears of Whitechapel, London, at a cost of £238 but by 1824, the bill had still not been paid.
 The weight of the new tenor was slightly larger, at 31 long cwt 0 qrs 21 lb (1,584 kilograms (3,492 lb).

 During 1875, Whites of Appleton rehung the bells in a new timber frame that had been provided by George Vale, a local craftsman.
 A few full peals were attempted on the bells following this rehanging but were unsuccessful due to the difficulty of ringing them.
 The first peal in the tower was eventually scored on 27 December 1889 but with considerable difficulty, for it required three men to ring the tenor.

 This was the only full peal scored on those bells, and by the following year, the bells were condemned due to concerns about the ability of the frame to support their weight.
 This was confirmed in an inspection by John Taylor & Co in 1898 who said they had "never seen such a thin frame for such heavy bells".
 They proposed a full rehang in a new frame but due to the financial situation of the parish, this never occurred.
 Instead, an Ellacombe chiming apparatus was installed for £20 to allow all 8 bells to be chimed by a single ringer.